giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 The next step could be to publish the contract on mainnet by stopping Anvil and replacing the `--rpc-url $LOCAL_URL` in the above `create`, `activate`, and `approve` commands with `--rpc-url $RPC_URL` - and finally, the `newOffer` with sensible prices.

-To get a view of the order book the Mangrove UI can be used, or you can use the [SDK](../../SDK/getting-started/basic-offer.md).
+To get a view of the order book Mangrove UI can be used, or you can use the [SDK](../../SDK/getting-started/basic-offer.md).

 To get a better understanding of how tokens flow between taker, maker, Mangrove, and maker contracts like `OfferMakerTutorial`, see [Mangrove Offer](../explanations/offer-maker/mangrove-offer.md)